djfun/audio-visualizer-python/README.md

 Download audio-visualizer-python from this repository and run it with `python3 main.py`.

 ### Manual installation on Windows
-* **Not Recommended.** [Compiling Pillow is difficult on Windows](http://pillow.readthedocs.io/en/3.1.x/installation.html#building-on-windows) and required for a manual installation.
+* **Warning:** [Compiling Pillow is difficult on Windows](http://pillow.readthedocs.io/en/3.1.x/installation.html#building-on-windows) and required for the best experience.
 * Download and install Python 3.6 from [https://www.python.org/downloads/windows/](https://www.python.org/downloads/windows/)
 * Add Python to your system PATH (it will ask during the installation process).
 * Brave treacherous valley of getting prerequisites to [compile Pillow on Windows](https://www.pypkg.com/pypi/pillow-simd/f/winbuild/README.md).
 This is necessary because binary builds for Pillow-SIMD are not available.